rabbitmq/rabbitmq-website/site/oauth2-examples.md

 make start-mqtt-publish TOKEN=$(bin/jwt_token scopes-for-mqtt.json legacy-token-key private.pem public.pem)
 </pre>

-> IMPORTANT: If you try to access the management ui and authenticate with UAA using rabbit_admin you wont be able to do bind a queue with routing_key `test` to the `amq.topic` exchange because that user in UAA does not have the required permissions.
+> IMPORTANT: If you try to access the Management UI and authenticate with UAA using rabbit_admin you wont be able to do bind a queue with routing_key `test` to the `amq.topic` exchange because that user in UAA does not have the required permissions.
 In our handcrafted token, you have granted ourselves the right permissions/scopes.